cpjobling/eg-150-textbook/signals_and_systems/signals/pep_signals.md

 **Observations**

-* CF a PAPR measure the dispersion of a signal about its average power.
+* CF and PAPR measure the dispersion of a signal about its average power.

 * To express CF or PAPR we often use decibels (dB).
 To obtain a measure of the quantity $y$ in dB use $20\log_{10}(y)$.